Bluegrass banjo for beginners:

 Note in the photo below, that the right hand wrist has a bit of a convex bend to it.
 This will make picking easier:

-You must always anchor your ring finger onto the head as you pick bluegrass style.
+You must try to anchor your ring finger onto the head as you pick bluegrass style.
 Earl Scruggs, in his book, recommends anchoring both the ring and pinky.
 If you have trouble doing this, tape some velcro onto the tip of your ring finger and some onto the head of the banjo to keep that ring finger trained to stay on the head.(You can even use double-sided tape.)
-This trick works!
+This trick usually works!
 Pick the strings about 1.5 to 2 inches from the bridge.
 After a few days you will not need the velcro and your ring finger will remain anchored to the head.
 If you anchor only your pinky, you will not have the same stability of your picking hand compared to anchoring both the ring and pinky.

 The location of the dime in the next photo is approximately where you should anchor your ring finger: